 Powder Coating vs Paints

 The purpose of both powder coating and wet paints is almost similar.
 But powder coating provides various advantages as compared to paints.
-The following table lists down the main differences between powder coating and paints.
+The following table lists the main differences between powder coating and paints.

 |Powder Coating does not contain a solvent which is why it is in dry form.||The paint contains solvent and is in liquid form.|